 Images may be taken of your infants bodily structures.
 This can be done with:

-Your infant will most likely be treated in a hospital.
 An extended hospital stay may be needed.
-Talk with your doctor about the best treatment plan for your infant.
 Treatment options include the following:

 A breathing machine is used to move air in and out of lungs.
-It can support your infant's breathing until he or she is stronger and can breathe well enough without help.
+It can support an infant's breathing until he or she is stronger and can breathe well enough without help.

 Oxygen may be delivered through a mask or nasal tube.
 It may be done by itself or after the ventilator is no longer needed.
-This treatment could continue for weeks or even months.
-Your infant may still need oxygen after coming home from the hospital.
+This treatment could continue for weeks or months.
+The infant may still need oxygen after coming home from the hospital.

-Medication will be chosen based on your infant's needs.
+Medication will be chosen based on the infant's needs.
 Medications may include: